 Stewart Wiseman is the first radiographer in Scotland to have graduated with a PhD in the field of brain imaging.

-Edinburgh Imaging are therefore especially proud of our radiographer, Stewart Wiseman, who recently graduated from Edinburgh University following a PhD in brain imaging under the supervision of Professors Joanna Wardlaw (Centre for Clinical Brain Sciences) and Stuart Ralston (Centre for Genomic & Experimental Medicine).
+Edinburgh Imaging is therefore especially proud of its radiographer, Stewart Wiseman, who graduated from Edinburgh University with a PhD in brain imaging.
+His supervisors were Prof Joanna Wardlaw (Centre for Clinical Brain Sciences) & Prof Stuart Ralston (Centre for Genomic & Experimental Medicine).

 "Radiographers must be research-active to maintain their accreditation and the profession has a stated expectation that 1% (about 300) of the radiography workforce will hold, or be working towards, doctoral level awards by 2021.
 I am proud to have done my little bit for science and research, and to have worked with many wonderful colleagues and patients."

-Output from the work included five papers in scientific journals.
+Output from the work included five papers in scientific journals, summarized here.

-His work was supported by a prestigious Edinburgh University Principal's Scholarship, and by a grant from the charity Lupus UK
+Stuart was supported by a prestigious Edinburgh University Principal's Scholarship & by a grant from the charity Lupus UK.